tariq337/user_shop_app/README.md

 User application for displaying products and merchants

+The Grocery Store customer account is your one-stop-shop for shopping for groceries online.
+With our platform, you can easily search for products, browse stores.
+You can also view detailed product information, including images and prices, and save your favorite products for easy access in the future.
+Plus, our app uses location-based technology to find nearby stores, making it easy to shop locally and support small businesses in your community.
+With the Grocery Store customer account, you can shop for groceries anytime, anywhere, and enjoy the convenience of online shopping from the comfort of your own home

 # images
 | :------: | :------: | :------: |
 | ![Product 1](img/app/app1.jpg) | ![Product 2](img/app/app2.jpg) | ![Product 3](img/app/app3.jpg) |